BonnierNews/exp-config/README.md

 someProp=some other value
 server.host=example.com
 flags.someFlag=true

+# The .env file can contain comments which is nice
+# when you want to easily switch between values
+#server.host=prod.example.com
+#server.host=stage.example.com
+#server.host=test.example.com
 ```

+If you use [nodemon](http://nodemon.io/) to automatically restart your app while developing, you should add `"watch": ["*", ".env"]` to your `nodemon.json` file so that the app is restarted whenever you change your `.env` file.

 It's also possible to override configuration by specifying them as environment variables when starting the application, like this: